Behind peeling paint and a forest of shrubbery, a long-neglected house on Main Street stood waiting for the Rice family to come home.

 “The house is incredible,” Reese’s mother, interior designer Jean Cotton reported.
 “The inside is a mess.
 It hasn’t been cleaned in twenty years, and it’s falling apart.”
 The recommendation left them dubious, at best.
 But she continued, “The bones are there-it’s a diamond in the rough.”

 Her mother was adamant; she had walked through the house, and what she described was enough to bring them to Main Street to see it for themselves.
 On their very first visit to the historic house, both knew instinctively that this house was something special.
 It took some imagination, but immediately they saw what it could be.
-The house had been badly neglected, and had fallen into disrepair; with damaged ceilings, dark, depressing wood paneling, and an overgrown yard among the many obstacles it presented.
+The house had been badly neglected, and had fallen into disrepair; with damaged ceilings, dark, depressing wood paneling, broken sidings (which needed urgent repairs from a siding company), and an overgrown yard among the many obstacles it presented.
 Its unkempt appearance lent credence to its reputation as one of Summerville’s most fabled haunted houses.

 She becomes emotional when she describes the words the owner of the house spoke to her as they walked through the rooms.
 “Your children will love it here.”